While it’s legal in nearly every state to work at age 15, many companies make it a policy not to hire employees until they are at least 16 years old.

 Below is a list of 12 retail stores that hire at 15, ordered by their number of locations throughout the United States.

-Whether you’re just looking to earn some spending money or you want to graduate college debt free, one of these stores could help you start making money early and often!
+If so, working at one of these stores could help you start making money early and often!

 Founded in 1883, Kroger is one of the oldest retailers in the U.S. It’s also one of the largest.